-Process Throughput By Capacity Rule: The constraint process throughput by capacity rule limits the variable process throughput τ{yvpt} .
+Process Throughput by Capacity Rule: The constraint process throughput by capacity rule limits the variable process throughput τ{yvpt} .
 This constraint prevents processes from exceeding their capacity.
-The constraint states that the variable process throughput must be less than or equal to the variable total process capacity κ{yvp} , scaled by the size of the time steps :math: Delta t.
-The mathematical explanation of this rule is given in Minimal optimization model.
+The constraint states that the variable process throughput must be less than or equal to the variable total process capacity κ{yvp} , scaled by the size of the timesteps Δt .
+The mathematical explanation of this rule is given in Minimal Optimization Model.